Visruat/VSD-HDP/README.md

-A repository containing a detailed documentation of the activities in the VSD-HDP program
+A repository containing a detailed documentation of my progress in the VSD-HDP program

 Program link: [VSD-HDP](https://www.vlsisystemdesign.com/hdp/)